bmpolyak/rpi-director/README.md

 - Controls corresponding LEDs on configurable GPIO pins
 - Sends OSC commands to multiple client devices over the network
 - Red LED lights up by default on startup
+- Automatic fallback to polling if GPIO edge detection fails

 ### Client Mode
 - Listens for OSC commands over the network